m0ru/bak/04_solution.md

 ### Other Page-Load Optmizations {#sec:page-load-optimizations}

-Back in September 2017^[owner-webapp in september 2017: <https://github.com/researchstudio-sat/webofneeds/tree/69de16c1c7bc8495d915696665ae73b4dd1fd8f6/webofneeds/won-owner-webapp/src/main/webapp> (accessed 2018-06-18).] the code-bundle was 5MB of unminified and 1.5MB of minified code, which took 16 seconds on a simulated 3G connection [see ref. @Pageloadperformanceoptimisation] to load.
+Back in September 2017^[owner-webapp in september 2017: <https://github.com/researchstudio-sat/webofneeds/tree/69de16c1c7bc8495d915696665ae73b4dd1fd8f6/webofneeds/won-owner-webapp/src/main/webapp> (accessed 2018-06-18).] the code-bundle was 5MB of unminified and 1.5MB of minified code, which took 16 seconds on a simulated 3G connection [see ref. @Pageloadperformanceoptimisationa] to load.
 A set of small adjustements allowed to push this down to 4.5s:

 - Minifying the CSS
 - Placing a `<link rel="preload" href="bundle.js">`-tag in the header to make sure bundle-loading starts before the `<body>`-html is parsed.